ozdemirburak/skyscanner-php/README.md

 This is an unofficial PHP SDK for the [Skyscanner's API](https://skyscanner.github.io/slate/) to support Flights, Car Hire, Localisation and Places services.

-Currently, only the Places service is not implemented.
+Currently, all of the services are implemented and tested.

+Note: Hotels service is missing, because it is currently unavailable.

 ## Install